Nalla Theerpu

 Nalla Theerpu is a 1959 Indian Tamil-language legal drama film directed by T. Prakash Rao and written by Murasoli Maran.
-The film stars Gemini Ganesan and Jamuna.
+A remake of the 1955 Bengali film Sabar Uparey, the film stars Gemini Ganesan and Jamuna.
 It was released on 9 April 1963, and emerged a success.

 Plot

 A man who works in a bank is imprisoned on a charge of murder that he did not commit.
 He asks his wife to tell the world her husband is dead and asks her to dress like a widow.
 He requests her to make their son a lawyer so that he can win the case and get him released.
-The son turns into an efficient lawyer and wins the case against his father.
+The son turns into an efficient lawyer and wins the case, leading to his acquittal.